Anchors - Fishing Net and Boat Anchors, Danforth, Collasible

 - Best for: Most seabeds (sand, mud, gravel, and rock)

-- Features: Versatile with a plow-like blade that can pivot
+- Features: Versatile with a plough-like blade that can pivot

 - Plough